 The Comrades Marathon’s Quadruple Green Number is awarded only to people who are certifiably crazy.
 The award – and membership of that exclusive club – means you have run the 89km Comrades ultra-marathon at least forty times!
 Holy shit!!

 Wietsche Van Der Westhuizen

 – – – – – David Williams – – – – –

-Dave ‘Jesus’ Williams is a Kingfisher Canoe Club stalwart who has helped run the Umkomaas canoe marathon for about the same number of years he’s been shuffling the Comrades.
-He’s done it all: Driving trucks, pitching tents, digging toilets, rigging toilets on trucks, buying food, preparing food, serving in the pub, listening to paddlers gaaning aan about how scary THEIR race was; you name it, Jesus has done it.
+On the Umko, Dave has done it all.
+Driving trucks, pitching tents, digging toilets, rigging toilets on trucks, buying food, preparing food, serving in the pub, listening to paddlers gaaning aan about how scary THEIR race was; you name it, Jesus has done it.
 And with aplomb and with a smile.
 He was there 36ys ago when I did my only Umko and patiently served us rowdy hooligans with beer after beer at the overnight stop until there were only two okes left drinking – me and Chris Greeff.
-Eventually we got tired of people rudely shouting at us to shut up, they were trying to sleep, so we staggered off to our sleeping bags on the grass under the big marquee.
+Eventually we got tired of people rudely shouting at us to ‘Shut Up, They Were Trying To Sleep,’ so we staggered off to our sleeping bags on the grass under the big marquee.
 There was a small difference between me and the man I’d been matching beer for beer till late that night: He was actually leading the race and duly went on to win the singles the next day.
 I finished in eventually-th place.